karatelabs/karate/karate-netty/README.md

 ## `pathParams`
 JSON variable (not a function) allowing you to extract values by name.
 See [`pathMatches()`](#pathmatches) above.

-## `serverPort`
-Rarely used, but this variable (integer) holds the value of the port of the running mock.
-Useful when the port was dynamically chosen by the framework and you need it to construct URL-s in payloads, etc.

 ## `methodIs()`
 Helper function that you will use a lot along with [`pathMatches()`](#pathmatches).
 Lower-case is fine.
 For example: